pavithrasaisetti/GUESSTHENUM/README.md

 - Multiple Difficulty Levels (Easy, Medium, Hard)
 - Countdown Timer (Adjusts based on difficulty)
-- Funny Hint Messages to make the game more enjoyable -Red Alert Warning when only 10 seconds remain -Responsive Design for a smooth user experience -Restart & Home Buttons to navigate easily
+- Funny Hint Messages to make the game more enjoyable
+- Red Alert Warning when only 10 seconds remain
+- Responsive Design for a smooth user experience
+- Restart & Home Buttons to navigate easily

 **Technologies Used:**
--HTML - Structure
+- HTML - Structure
--CSS - Styling & Animations
+- CSS - Styling & Animations
--JavaScript - Game Logic
+- JavaScript - Game Logic

 **How to Play:**